 Foundation is now showing on Apple TV.

 If you thought Dune was the only epic science fiction adaptation in town this Autumn, think again.
-Apple TV’s adaptation of Issac Asimov’s legendary Foundation is both beautiful, complex and utterly fascinating.
-To say, David S. Goyer, Josh Friedman, Skydance and Apple took a significant risk on Foundation is an understatement.
-After all, Asimov’s books have often been called ‘unfilmable’ with several attempts falling into oblivion over the years.
-Much of this is due to Asimov’s expansive and complicated saga weaving multiple plotlines through a story that spans centuries.
-Even for passionate science fiction readers, Foundation has often proved a challenge.
-After all, Asimov’s collection of stories are packed to the brim with political intrigue, complex characters and elaborate world-building.
-Each book, a single piece of a much larger puzzle.
-Each character, a complicated embodiment of human behaviour and history.
+Apple TV’s adaptation of Issac Asimov’s legendary Foundation is beautiful, complex and utterly fascinating.
+David S. Goyer, Josh Friedman, Skydance and Apple took a significant risk on this show; after all, Asimov’s books have often been called ‘unfilmable’ with several attempts at adaptations falling into oblivion.
+This is due to Asimov’s expansive and complicated saga weaving multiple plotlines through a story that spans centuries.
+Even for passionate science fiction fans, Foundation has often proved a challenge as they attempt to navigate the political intrigue, complex characters, time jumps and elaborate world-building.

-Asimov’s Foundation books encompass four clear themes; empire and corruption, the human longing for continuation, power versus oppression and politics versus science.
-His groundbreaking work, inspiring science fiction films and books from Star Wars to Dune.
-However, translating this material for the screen was never going to be easy, so how does Apple TV’s epic ten-part series measure up?
+Asimov’s Foundation books have four clear themes; empire and corruption, the human longing for continuation, power and oppression and belief and science.
+His groundbreaking work would inspire science fiction films and books ranging from Star Wars to Dune; however, translating this material for the screen was never going to be easy.

 Jared Harris stars in Foundation (Apple TV and Skydance 2021)

 Hari Seldon (Jared Harris) is a mathematician and psychologist living on the imperial planet of Trantor.
-However, on embracing psychohistory, Seldon challenges the very foundations of the Empire and its genetically engineered Emporer’s Dusk, Dawn and Day.
-For, Seldon’s mathematical model predicts the collapse of the Galactic Empire and a period of barbarism that will last for 30,000 years.
-Meanwhile, Gaal Dornick (Lou Llobell), is possibly the only person in the galaxy capable of fully understanding Seldon’s work.
-But, as she travels from a nearby star to assist Seldon, Gaal is unaware of the trap she is walking into.
-A trap that Seldon may well have already seen coming through his elaborate mathematical model.
+However, in embracing psychohistory, Seldon challenges the very foundations of the Empire and its genetically engineered Emporer’s Dusk, Dawn and Day.
+Seldon’s mathematical model predicts the collapse of the Galactic Empire and a period of barbarism that will last for 30,000 years.
+Meanwhile, Gaal Dornick (Lou Llobell) is one of the only people in the galaxy capable of fully understanding Seldon’s work.
+But, as she travels from a nearby star to assist Seldon, Gaal is unaware of the trap she is walking into – a trap Seldon may have already seen coming through his elaborate mathematical model.